Mehhhhull/Mehhhhull/README.md

 📩 Let’s connect → [mehulkumarsingh.2004@gmail.com]

-- 🌐 Currently building: Threesixtyspace – a web dev brand focused on clean, conversion-friendly digital experiences
+- 🌐 Currently building: Threesixtyspace – a web dev brand focused on clean, conversion-friendly digital experiences.
-- 🤔 Exploring: Machine Learning & Web3 , not chasing hype, just expanding my problem-solving toolkit
+- 🤔 Exploring: Machine Learning & Web3 , not chasing hype, just expanding my problem-solving toolkit.
-- 🧠 Problem solver at heart: I don’t just write code, I build solutions that actually make sense
+- 🧠 Problem solver at heart: I don’t just write code, I build solutions that actually make sense.
 - 💼 Actively seeking: Internship opportunities in Full Stack Development.
-- 🎯 Focused on real-world impact: I’m here to contribute to meaningful projects and grow through hands-on work
+- 🎯 Focused on real-world impact: I’m here to contribute to meaningful projects and grow through hands-on work.
-- 💬 Talk to me about: Web development, deploying scalable systems, or how to make your UI not look like it time-traveled from 2005
+- 💬 Talk to me about: Web development, deploying scalable systems, or how to make your UI not look like it time-traveled from 2005.

 "Give me a problem and Wi-Fi, and I’ll return with a solution (and probably a dark theme too)."😎